-DTF's direction defines a As While Parks Victoria advised us that contractor someone who performs services on behalf of an entity it contracted the surveyor 'to complete assessments of rock art places on behalf of Parks Victoria'. assessments of rock art places on behalf of consultant a type of contractor who performs a discrete task for an entity that facilitates decision-making through: expert analysis and advice, and/or development of a written report or other intellectual output output associated with this work came from Traditional Owners and Parks Victoria staff rather
+DTF's direction defines a As While Parks Victoria advised us that contractor someone who performs services on behalf of an entity it contracted the surveyor 'to complete assessments of rock art places on behalf of Parks Victoria'. it was 'work that we could and sometimes deliver through Parks Victoria employees, but we can't always cover all the urgent work ourselves'. consultant a type of contractor who performs a discrete task for an entity that facilitates decision-making through: expert analysis and advice, and/or development of a written report or other intellectual output the decision-making, advice and intellectual output associated with this work came from Traditional Owners and Parks Victoria staff rather than the surveyor.